ksoichiro/md-slide-android/README.md

 #### Source Code Pro

     Copyright 2014 Adobe Systems Incorporated (http://www.adobe.com/), with Reserved Font Name 'Source'.
 All Rights Reserved.
 Source is a trademark of Adobe Systems Incorporated in the United States and/or other countries.

     This Font Software is licensed under the SIL Open Font License, Version 1.1.
     This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

+#### amatic

+    Copyright (c) 2011 by vernon adams (vern@newtypography.co.uk), with Reserved Font Names "Amatic" "Amatic Bold" and "Amatic Regular"

+    This Font Software is licensed under the SIL Open Font License, Version 1.1.
+    This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

+#### ChunkFive

+    This Font Software is licensed under the SIL Open Font License, Version 1.1.
+    This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

+#### lato

+    This Font Software is licensed under the SIL Open Font License, Version 1.1.
+    This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

+#### Gasper

+    Copyright (c) 2012 by Carlos Alonso (http://www.alonsocosta.com  correo@alonsocosta.com),
+    with Reserved Font Name "Gaspar" "Gaspar Regular" "Gaspar Regular Italic" "Gaspar Bold" "Gaspar Bold Italic"

+    This Font Software is licensed under the SIL Open Font License, Version 1.1.
+    This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

+#### Leckerli One

+    Copyright (c) 2011 Gesine Todt  (www.gesine-todt.de), with Reserved Font Names &quot;Leckerli&quot; and &quot;Leckerli One&quot;.

+    This Font Software is licensed under the SIL Open Font License, Version 1.1.
+    This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL